Do you want to stand out, get noticed and win business? Let’s face it, it’s a tough world with stiff competition in every niche.

 Next, type in “marketing automation software.”
 Click “get ideas.”
 This will give you long tail phrases related to the keyword.

-Keyword research also shows you how your competitors are driving traffic to their sites and that’s something you can emulate by targeting some of the same keywords.
+Keyword research also shows you how your competitors are driving traffic to their sites and that’s something you can emulate in your auditing standard by targeting some of the same keywords.

 For example, if you analyze Boost Blog Traffic on Alexa, as I demonstrated earlier, you will find the keywords that are sending the most visitors to Jon Morrow’s site.

 Competitive auditing works.
 I use it all the time.
-In fact, it’s one of the strategies that enabled me to grow Techcrunch’s traffic by 30% in 6 months.
+In fact, it’s one of the strategies that enabled me to grow Gawker’s traffic by 5 million visitors in 3 months.

-Using my research, I implemented a strategy of increasing page authority, creating inbound links (see how Marcus Sheridan builds links) and maximizing social media marketing.
+Using my research, I implemented a strategy of increasing page authority, creating inbound links and maximizing social media marketing.
 It’s easy to increase traffic, if you add those tactics to your content marketing.

-I couldn’t have achieved that success without understanding who Techcrunch was competing with and using SEO best practices to improve their ranking and traffic.
+I couldn’t have achieved that success without understanding who Gawker was competing with and using SEO best practices to improve their ranking and traffic.

 You also have to keep in mind that competitors are not your enemy.
 No matter how competitive your industry seems, don’t look at the negative side.
 See other blogs and authority sites as HUGE assets to help you get better at content creation, link building, conversion rate optimization, networking and more.